Definition

 Categorical Generalization

-In an abelian category, a sequence is exact if the kernel of is the image of .
-This is defined using the factorization of a morphism through its coimage, which in an abelian category is isomorphic to its image.
+In an Abelian category, a sequence is exact if the kernel of is the image of .
+This is defined using the factorization of a morphism through its coimage, which in an Abelian category is isomorphic to its image.

 Properties